Are you in danger of becoming a Super Christian?

-I so want it to be real again.
-I so want to feel the gratitude I should feel, that I have felt in the past when it was new.
-I have tried to really focus.
-I have looked at each of my three sons and thought about willfully sending one of them to die for my enemy.
+I so want it to be real again – to feel the gratitude that I felt in the past when it was new.
+It has grown difficult to really focus.
+I look at each of my three sons and think about willfully sending one of them to die for my enemy.
 Yes, it is easy to say that I could do that.
-Easy to say that you could do that.
+Probably, easy to say that you could do that.
 But in reality, could we?
 Would we?
 Could I be like Abraham and go through it until the voice of God stopped me?

 It’s now time to take a stand.
 To not let the ho-hum of life get us down.
 Feeling numb to the power of the cross and the joy of our salvation must be overcome.
 The real question is, how do we get through the hard times in our walk with Christ?

 Wayne Watson talks about that very subject.
 He sings in his song Hard Times, “When our world falls to pieces, we pick up the one thing that matters most; we learn to hold on to Jesus.
 There is no other place to know the strength of your faith but in hard times.”

 The struggle is real.
 You may be going through it as well.
 If you aren’t, give it time.
 The longer we are Christians, the easier it can become to taking it for granted.
 I know I am at that point in my life.
 And I am battling through it.
 Keeping my focus even when the reality of God’s power seems worlds away.
 So, I request your prayers as I try and find my way through the fogginess of my faith.
 And I will pray for each of you as you battle with the same emotionless struggle.

 The Struggle and the Sin Factor